mnchmf/google-hompage/readme.md

-first project to build a basic web page
+first project to build a basic web page was too easy